 “How was your day?” she intones.

 “The new president has made some unusual requests,” he articulates.

 “They cannot be as strange as what Mr. Rossi asked for today,” she utters.

 “How would you know?” he rejoins.

-This couple already has deep problems beyond bizarre requests from the new president and or Mr. Rossi.
-They find each other tedious.
-The unemotional verbs used to replace “said” trend to drip with boredom.
+This couple already has deep problems beyond bizarre requests from the new president and Mr. Rossi.
+The intellectual verbs used to replace “said” trend to drip with boredom.
 So, let’s try to add a little more feeling to the conversation and use words that are stronger.

 “How was your day?” she demanded.

 “The new president has made some unusual requests!” he exclaims.

 “They cannot be as strange as what Mr. Rossi asked for today,” she counters.

 “How would you know?” he retorts.

-Now the couple seems aggressive and combatant.
+Now the couple seems aggressive and combative.
 However, that wasn’t really the idea.
 They are supposed to be a devoted couple, facing the challenges that the world throws at them as a united front.
-What could you do to add a little more empathy.
+What could you do to add a little more empathy?

 “How was your day?” she cajoles.

 “They cannot be as strange as what Mr. Rossi asked for today,” she croons.

 “How would you know?” he implores.

-So the the romantic way of speaking doesn’t exactly fit either.
-There are many times when those everyday words–said, asked, replied–are the best choice.
-If it is necessary to capture an undertone of meaning that is not evident in the actual dialog, you can throw in a few adverbs–sympathetically, or adverbial phrases–with concern.
-You may have heard “Don’t use adverbs with dialog” one time too many.
-The trick is not to cut them out completely but use them sparingly to get across the mood of the speaker.
+The romantic way of speaking doesn’t exactly fit either.
+There are many times when those everyday words—said, asked, replied—are the best choice.
+If it is necessary to capture an undertone of meaning that is not evident in the actual dialog, you can throw in an adverb such as “sympathetically,” or an adverbial phrase like “with concern.”
+You may have heard “Don’t use adverbs with dialog!”
+Ignore this advice, at least partially.
+The trick is not to cut them out completely, but use them sparingly to get across the mood of the speaker when necessary.

 The following are descriptions of the seven universal emotions (according to psychologists Paul Ekman and Wallace V. Friesen ):

-- Anger – eyes pulled down, lips tightened
+- Anger – eyebrows pulled down, lips tightened

 - Fear – eyebrows raised, mouth stretched open

-- Sadness – eyebrows and corner of lips both slanting downward
+- Sadness – out edge of eyebrows and corner of lips both slanting downward

 - Disgust – eyes squinting, nose wrinkled, top lip pulled up